MultiTonic/thinking-dataset/docs/02b_DATABASE.md

 ## Disadvantages of Using a Database

-While a database offers many benefits, it also has some drawbacks.
-Setup and maintenance can be complex and time-consuming, requiring specialized skills.
-Adding a database layer increases system complexity, which can complicate development and debugging.
-Careful schema design is crucial to avoid performance issues and ensure scalability.
-Despite these challenges, the structured nature and performance advantages of a database often outweigh the drawbacks, making it essential for managing and querying large datasets effectively.
+While a database offers many benefits, it also has some drawbacks:

 1. **Setup and Maintenance**:
     - Requires initial setup and ongoing maintenance.